The Cost of Outsourcing Your Payroll

 Reducing costs (and time) with automated payroll software

-Software is a happy medium between outsourcing and managing internally.
+Fortunately, there is an alternative.
+Payroll software offers a happy medium between outsourcing your payroll and managing internally.

 How?

 With PayFit, for example, you can access CIPP-qualified payroll experts on tap, which means you can ask them all your questions, just like outsourcing.
-But you also keep hold of the control that comes with doing it yourself.
+But you also keep hold of reigns when it comes to doing it yourself.

-This not only reduces the amount of time and effort required to manage payroll, but it also helps to reduce errors and increase accuracy.
+Not only does this reduce the amount of time and effort required to manage payroll, but it also helps to minimise errors and increase accuracy.
 And we’re all striving for a more palatable payroll process, right?

 A small business survey found business owners spend 30 hours a year running payroll, and 31% are still outsourcing their payroll to their accountant.
 So, if that’s you, it might be time to re-assess how you’re managing payroll because payroll software is a more cost-effective and accurate way to run payroll.